-range is extracted from low frequency signal-to-noise-and-distortion (SINAD0) measurement minus quantization error (both values in dB).
+To yield insight into the potential of future technology generations, the ADC FoM should combine dynamic range, sample rate f{sample} and power consumption P. However, these nominal parameters do not give accurate insight into the effective performance of the converter; a better basis is the effective performance extracted from measured data.
+Dynamic range is extracted from low frequency signal-to-noise-and-distortion (SINAD0) measurement minus quantization error (both values in dB).
 From SINAD0 an "effective number of bits" can be derived as $ENOB_0 = (SINAD_0 - 1.76)/6.02$.
-Then, the sample rate may be replaced by twice the effective resolution bandwidth (2×ERBW) if it has a lower value, to establish a link with the Nyquist criterion:
+Then, the sample rate may be replaced by twice the effective resolution bandwidth ($2 \times ERBW$) if it has a lower value, to establish a link with the Nyquist criterion: